MuntadherAteeq/Transaction-Manager/README.md

 - Create and manage deals
 - Add transactions to each deal
 - View and edit deal details

+## Upcoming Features

 - Filter and search deals and transactions
-- Export deals and transactions to CSV
+- Export deals and transactions to CSV,Excel

 ## Technologies Used